AndrewMagerman/wizard-book-study/homework_planner/homework_discord.md

-Week 13 (Analyzing evaluator, MapReduce)
+Week 13a (Analyzing evaluator, MapReduce)

-- do labs for week 13
+- do labs for week 13a
 - read [Therac paper](reference/berkeley_cs61a_material/course_reader_vol_2/Therac-25.pdf)
 - watch the lectures 38 & 39
-- read the course_notes for week 13
+- read the course_notes for week 13a
-- do homework for week 13 including book exercises 4.22, 4.23, 4.24
+- do homework for week 13a including book exercises 4.22, 4.23, 4.24
-- cross-check your homework (solutions/week13.txt)
+- cross-check your homework (no solutions for Mapreduce, exercises reference/berkeley_cs61a_material/solutions/week12.txt)

-We **review** this work on Review Meeting Week 13 on Monday 24th January 2022, 19.00
+We **review** this work on Review Meeting Week 13a on Monday 24th January 2022, 19.00

 repo: https://git.sr.ht/~codersonly/wizard-book-study
 labs = https://git.sr.ht/~codersonly/wizard-book-study/tree/master/item/reference/berkeley_cs61a_material/course_reader_vol_1/labs.pdf